-Midgaard is an emulation of the 1990s-vintage core World of the DikuMUD / CircleMUD adventure tradition.
+Midgaard is an emulation of the 1990s-vintage DikuMUD / CircleMUD adventure tradition.
 Served by the TriadCity platform, it runs on a radically different code base than the original, based on profoundly contrasting philosophies of what textual virtual worlds can be.
 Although our emulation feels remarkably close to the original, it's not the same.
 This is a partial list of differences, many of which will be visible to players, while others will not.

 - The combat systems are different.
 DikuMUD & CircleMUD emulated the armor values, hitroll computations, and multi-sided dice concepts inherited from D&D. TriadCity in one way simplifies these calculations by utilizing straightforward min and max random number ranges.
 Yet in a more fundamental way TriadCity's system is vastly more complex, as these min and max values are dynamically computed in real time based on each character's varying attributes, Skills, Affects, the time of day, the location in the World, and many other variables which all interact in potentially unpredictable ways.
-For Midgaard we've removed a lot of this dynamic variability, to make fighting feel fairly similar to the originals.
+For Midgaard we've bypassed much of this dynamic variability, to make fighting feel similar to the originals.
 But differences remain.